-A.52.3) The Indians and the Yankees are to face each other in a best-of-seven series.
-The probability that the Indians will win any game is 30%.
+A.50.4) Suppose the Indians and the Yankees are to face each other in a best-of-three series.
+Suppose the probability that the Indians will win any game is 60%, and suppose the outcomes of the games are independent of one another.